 Fourth-Year Medical Students

-Allergy & Immunology offers a fourth-year clerkship for medical students.
-This course provides an in-depth exposure to pediatric Allergy & Immunology via:
+Pediatric Allergy and Immunology offers a fourth-year clerkship for medical students.
+This course provides an in-depth exposure to pediatric allergy and immunology via:

 - Clinical experience

 - One-on-one discussions between student and faculty regarding pre-determined topics outside of the clinic

 - Attending structured didactic sessions/conference

 - Self-study through prepared curriculum material

 The Pediatric Allergy and Immunology Division provides the major instruction to pediatric and internal medicine residents in the evaluation and management of children and adults with allergic diseases, asthma, and immunodeficiency diseases.
 It also provides didactic teaching for the residents on the basics of allergy and immunology and directs teaching for the residents in the regular departmental clinical conferences and as part of the inpatient consultation service.